-72 This estimate applies to larger rivers and lakes, defined as "rivers that are fourth order in the River Environment Classification system and lakes with a perimeter of 1.5km or more" - ORC Policy Committee Report - 29 Nov 2018 - PPRM1843
+&lt;sup>45 This estimate applies to larger rivers and lakes, defined as "rivers that are fourth order in the River Environment Classification system and lakes with a perimeter of 1.5km or more" - ORC Policy Committee Report - 29 Nov 2018 - PPRM1843

-73 Wildlands (2020).
+&lt;sup>46 Wildlands (2020).
 Unpublished Consultancy Report to Otago Regional Council R5015a.
 Mapping of potential natural ecosystems and current ecosystems in Otago region.

 The health of New Zealand's biodiversity has declined significantly since the arrival of humans.
-Environment Aotearoa 201974 found that our indigenous biodiversity is under significant pressure from introduced species, pollution, physical changes to our environment and harvesting of wild species.
+Environment Aotearoa 2019. found that our indigenous biodiversity is under significant pressure from introduced species, pollution, physical changes to our environment and harvesting of wild species.